Doctor of Philosophy (PhD)

 - Applicants to the PhD must clearly indicate on their application the primary field in which they wish to specialize

-- A faculty member in the Department must agree to be the research supervisor for the student.
-Normally, the supervisor and committee are chosen before the last term of course work.
+- A faculty member in the Department must agree to be the research supervisor after the student has finished their qualifying exams

 PhD students must also complete a doctoral dissertation in the field of specialization that constitutes a major contribution to the state of knowledge in the field.

 - Admission requirements can be found in the Graduate Calendar.
 Entrance to the PhD program normally requires completion of course requirements for an MA in Economics (not Business) with an average of at least A- at Dalhousie standards.

 - The Faculty of Graduate Studies sets the minimum admission standards that are required for entry into graduate programs.

 - Application forms can be found under Dalhousie admissions for graduate studies.

 - Canadian students: your application for admission to the Graduate Studies program should be received by the university no later than December 31 for a September start date (all supporting documents must be received by January 31).